5tigerjelly/visa-dump/README.md

 # visa-dump

 ## ℹ️ Overview
-The US Department of Labor publish working visa petitions on their website.
+The US Department of Labor, Office of Foreign Labor Certification publishes working visa petitions on their [website](https://www.foreignlaborcert.doleta.gov/).
 However, the files are published as indivisual xlsx files.
 It is difficult to download all the files and process the data.
-This repo tackles this issue by sharing python scripts to download all data files and converting them to the desired file format.
-The packaged OFLC Performance data is also downloadable in JSON, CSV, and XLSX.
+This repo tackles this issue by sharing python scripts to download all data files and converting them to the desired file format and also sharing the converted files nicely packaged.
+The packaged OFLC Performance data is downloadable in JSON, CSV, and XLSX.
 Check the Data section to download files.

 The dump was generated on June 21, 2020.